GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/getdata.rst

 Standard star
 -------------
 The spectrophotometric standard is defined in the program as a "partner calibration."
-This means tha twe can find all the standard star observation of our program with the "program ID" and by setting ``Obs.Class`` to "partnerCal".
+This means that we can find all the standard star observations of our program with the "program ID" and by setting ``Obs.Class`` to "partnerCal".